PacktPublishing/Learning-Cpp-by-Building-Games-with-Unreal-Engine-4-Second-Edition/README.md

 Learning to program in C++ requires some serious motivation.
 Unreal Engine 4 (UE4) is a powerful C++ engine with a full range of features used to create top-notch, exciting games by AAA studios, making it the fun way to dive into learning C++17.

 This book covers the following exciting features:
-Learn the basics of C++ and also basic UE4 editing Learn your way around the UE4 editor and the basics of using C++ and Blueprints within the engine Learn how to use basic C++ containers and data structures to store your game data Create players, NPCs, and monsters
+* Learn the basics of C++ and also basic UE4 editing
+* Learn your way around the UE4 editor and the basics of using C++ and Blueprints within the engine
-Give information to users using the UE4 UMG UI system Gain a basic understanding of how to use procedural programming to give your game more replay value Learn how UE4 can help you build projects using the hottest new technologies, such as VR and AR
+* Learn how to use basic C++ containers and data structures to store your game data
+* Create players, NPCs, and monsters

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1788476247) today!
+* Give information to users using the UE4 UMG UI system If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1788476247) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"